 In accordance with the guidelines for Best Practice Management of Water Supply and Sewerage, a Dividend Payment form, Statement of Compliance, Unqualified Independent Financial Audit Report and Compliance Audit Report are required to be submitted to the NSW Office of Water prior to making the dividend and only after it has approved its payment.

 Note 3 - Sewerage Business: Best Practice Management Disclosure Requirements

-Notes to the Special Purpose Financial Statements for the financial year ended 30 June 2012
+Notes to the Special Purpose Financial Statements

 Note 3.
 Sewerage Business Best Practice Management disclosure requirements